 - 97 per cent of these convictions were for using a hand-held electronic device while driving.

 - Research indicates that driver distraction contributes to 20 to 30 per cent of all collisions.

 - Distracted drivers are three times more likely to be involved in a collision than attentive driver.

-- The fine for distracted driving is $287 and three demerit points.
+- The fine for distracted driving in Alberta is $287 and three demerit points.

 - Young male drivers, age 22 to 34 years, have the highest conviction rates.

 When you are in your vehicle, your primary focus should be on driving.
-You cannot drive safety when you're distracted.
+You cannot drive safely when you're distracted.